 - Practical eCommerce has an overview of managed hosting solutions.

 - Looking for more info on shared vs dedicated hosting?
-Check out this article and this article (has some info on virtual hosting).
+Check out this article.

 - Looking for more information on managed vs unmanaged hosting?
 Check this article and this article out.